The applicant checks if he/she fulfills the requirements for a residence permit. General information about residence permits can be found here.

 Applicants are permitted to ask for accelerated processing of their applications.
 This must be done in writing with reasoned justification and submitted in its original to the Directorate.

-Please note that requests for accelerated processing are only approved within exceptionalcircumstances.
+Please note that requests for accelerated processing are only approved in exceptional circumstances.
 According to the Administrative Procedures Act no. 37/1993, legal consistency and equality shall prevail in case procedures.
-The reason for the request of accelerated processing must be due to dire external circumstances which imply the necessity of processing a certain application ahead of any other application.
+The reason for a request for accelerated processing must be due to dire external circumstances which imply the necessity of processing a certain application ahead of any other application.
 Precondition of accelerated processing is that all relevant documents be submitted with the application.

 Reasons for accelerated processing are for example, serious illness of the applicant; serious illness of an immediate family member or a natural disaster.
 The fact that an application was submitted too late for renewal, a planned trip abroad, whether for a holiday or for business, are not considered valid reasons for accelerated processing.